 Dimensions: 45 x 11.1 x 7.9 inches | Weight: 7.4 pounds | Cord Length: 30 feet | Battery Life: Not applicable | Bin Volume: 1.05 quarts | Cleaning Path Width: 11 inches | Bag Type: Bagless

 Shark NV151 Navigator Swivel Pro Complete Upright Vacuum

 Difficult to reach under furniture

 Lacks a self-cleaning brush roll

 By design, upright vacuums usually weigh more than stick vacuum cleaners.
 This is true of this vacuum, which weighs 15 pounds.
-We noticed the extra heft when assembling the vacuum (Assembly took a total of three minutes and was given a 4-star rating.), but it moved surprisingly well on a range of surfaces as well as in our Lab’s living room-inspired obstacle course.
+We noticed the extra heft when assembling the vacuum (assembly took a total of three minutes), but it moved surprisingly well on a range of surfaces as well as in our Lab’s living room-inspired obstacle course.
 Part of the brand's Navigator series, it features swivel steering that improves maneuverability.
 Our tester even noted that it was possible to use just one hand to push the vacuum across low-pile carpet and hardwood floors.
 Now, the bulky design did make it more difficult to reach under furniture and it required some help to transition from hard surface floors to carpeting.
-We docked the vacuum for these inconveniences, giving it 3 stars for maneuverability.
+We docked the vacuum for these inconveniences, giving it a middle-of-the-road rating for maneuverability.

 Another thing you should know is that this vacuum has a large dust bin, at 0.87 quarts, that empties so quickly and easily.
 We give the dirt disposal process five stars.
 In addition, the vacuum itself is sealed to trap allergens and it also is equipped with a HEPA filter.
 Given the power it poses, we were satisfied with its noise level, too.